konffen/CSGO-autoexec/README.md

 *Good luck changing these if your system language is Finnish*

-Run driver 378.49 for most FPS on older CPU's.
+Run NVIDIA GeForce Game Ready Driver Version: 378.49 for most FPS on older CPU's.

 #### **Global**